So Your Car Got Repossessed ... Now What?

 You probably have some sense of what repossession is and how it works.
 But just in case you don’t, let’s address it here.

 When you buy a car or truck, it’s possible to pay for the whole thing in cash.
 But most people don’t do that.
-Instead, they take out a personal loan that uses the car as collateral.
+Instead, they take out a loan that uses the car as collateral.
 Collateral is an item of value that secures a loan, meaning decreased risk for the lender and a lower interest rate for the borrower.

-The one danger with secured loans (for the borrower at least) is that the lender gets to seize the collateral if the borrower defaults on their loan.
+The danger with secured loans (for the borrower at least) is that the lender gets to seize the collateral if the borrower defaults on their loan.
 With auto loans, this process is referred to as repossession—whereas with home mortgages, for instance, the process is called eviction.

 Don’t wait to act.